- UWP Home

 - Contact Us

 Through the College Ready Writers Program, UWP has offered institutes, classroom demonstrations, and a study of effective practices in academic writing instruction with a particular focus on writing and reading arguments.
-The grant focuses on ELA classrooms in grades 7-10 in Florence 2, Greenwood 51 and Union districts, with intensive professional development and coaching in the schools.
-Anderson 3, Bamberg 2 and Orangeburg 4 districts are serving as control districts for the first two years of the study so that researchers can evaluate the effectiveness of the professional development efforts.
-The three control districts will receive professional development from UWP during the 2015-2016 school year.
+The grant focused on ELA classrooms in grades 7-10 in Florence 2, Greenwood 51 and Union districts, with intensive professional development and coaching in the schools.
+Anderson 3, Bamberg 2 and Orangeburg 4 districts served as control districts for the first two years of the study so that researchers could evaluate the effectiveness of the professional development efforts.
+The three control districts received professional development from UWP during the 2015-2016 school year.

 The Upstate Writing Project hosted Congressman Jeff Duncan and staff from the National Writing Project on a visit to schools participating in their College-Ready Writers Program.
 Read more.